 But the reality is, there are many ways to invest your money that might be easier than you think—and if you’re starting with investing, here are some ideas for how you can get started today:

 Bonds are a type of investment that can be made through a broker or financial advisor.
-Bonds are also known as fixed-income securities, and they’re considered low-risk investments with long-term potential for growth.
+Bonds, also known as fixed-income securities, are considered low-risk investments with long-term potential for growth.

 Bonds are loans that companies and governments use to raise money to fund their operations, projects, and initiatives.

 Companies pay interest to investors until the bond matures (reaches its maturity date).
 The longer you hold onto your bond until it grows, the better return on your investment you’ll receive when it’s redeemed.

 Real estate is a good investment, tangible, long-term, and liquid.